620 Park Avenue, Suite 214

 That all changed on August 9th, 1994, just six weeks after my 20th birthday, when I was taken to a 12-step meeting and given the gift of recovery.
 Through dedication and a whole lot of grace, I remain clean and sober to this day.

 Who knows what my prospects would have been if it weren’t for the community college system.
 Luckily, I was able to attend San Jose City College, performed creditably, and began my life from there.
 I transferred to U.C.
 Berkeley in 1995 and earned a 4.0 GPA each and every semester.
 In 1997, I graduated from U.C.
 Berkeley summa cum laude and Phi Beta Kappa with a degree in Cognitive Science.
 My 15 minutes of fame came that spring when I delivered the student keynote speech at the graduation ceremony.

 Within two years my whole world blossomed.
-Inspiration struck my heart and I joined the Baha’i Faith in 1998.
-I fell in love with David Thompson at a Baha’i wedding later that year, and we were married on June 19th, 1999.
+I fell in love with David Thompson at a wedding in late 1998, and we were married on June 19th, 1999.
 Cliché notwithstanding, my wedding day truly was the best day of my life.

 On the outside things were going great.
 Inside, though, a battle was raging.
 My weight was climbing, and each autumn when the light changed I sank into a depression that felt like being trapped under a boulder.
 Therapy and large doses of antidepressant medications were band-aids, and I needed solutions.
 For many long years my life was an endless series of groundhog days… Oversleeping.
 Bingeing.
 Weight gain.
 Depression.
 Therapy.
 Grad school.
 Wash-rinse-repeat.